 As VisIt’s source code grew in size and functionality, the team moved it from a ClearQuest version-control platform behind Livermore’s firewalls to Subversion, hosted at NERSC.
 Today, most of the software’s services reside on the open-source platform GitHub—a move that enables more community development, interaction, and visibility than ever before.
 According to team member Mark Miller, the GitHub migration led to many workflow enhancements in continuous integration testing and issue tracking.
 “GitHub has improved the way we develop,” he says.

 Brugger emphasizes that VisIt’s development has always been a team effort.
 He notes, “The Laboratory’s environment makes stability and collaboration possible.”
 Alongside Brugger and Miller, the current team of computer scientists and software developers includes Kathleen Biagas, Cyrus Harrison, Matt Larsen, Alister Maguire, and Eddie Rusu.
-Livermore alumni include Hank Childs (original VisIt software architect and now a contributor affiliated with the University of Oregon), Sean Ahern (formerly of ORNL, now with ANSYS), Jeremy Meredith (formerly of ORNL, now with Google), and Brad Whitlock (currently at Intelligent Light).
+Livermore alumni include Hank Childs (original VisIt software architect and now a contributor affiliated with the University of Oregon), Sean Ahern (formerly of ORNL, now with ANSYS), Jeremy Meredith (formerly of ORNL, now with Google), Brad Whitlock (currently at Intelligent Light), and Kevin Griffin (formerly of Lawrence Livermore, now at NVidia).
 Other collaborators include Dave Pugmire (ORNL), Allen Sanderson (University of Utah), and Gunther Weber (Lawrence Berkeley National Laboratory).

 The team’s expertise, passion for customer service, and commitment to excellence have ensured VisIt remains relevant to DOE goals, which in turn has earned sustained funding.
 Miller points out, “Visualization tools and the people who support them are at the nexus of vastly different data-handing requirements coming together in a common tool to help advance science.
 We have to be creative in our solutions.
 There’s never a dull moment.”